Norman Kirk: Early life and family

-Born in Waimate, a town in South Canterbury, New Zealand, Norman Kirk came from a poor background, and his household could not afford things such as daily newspapers or a radio.
+Born in Waimate, a town in South Canterbury, Norman Kirk came from a poor background, and his household could not afford things such as daily newspapers or a radio.
 His father, also named Norman Kirk, was a carpenter, while his mother Vera Janet (née Jury) had migrated from the Wairarapa.
-Throughout his life, it was often speculated that Norman Kirk had Māori whakapapa, and was of mixed Kāi Tahu ancestry.
-This led to allegations that Kirk was passing as Pākehā.
-It was also claimed that Kirk had Māori relatives, which is true at least through his great-niece Jo Luxton, the current Member of the House of Representatives for Rangitata.
-While Kirk never denied being Māori, a study of his genealogy found no evidence he was Kāi Tahu and he never publicly identified himself as such.
+While Kirk never denied being Māori, a study of his genealogy found no evidence he was Kāi Tahu and he never publicly identified himself as such..
+His parents were staunch Salvationists, who worshipped at the Christchurch City Corps.
+He played baritone in the corps band.

 While very intelligent, Kirk did not perform well academically.
 He left school shortly before he turned thirteen after his father lost his job.
 Despite this, however, he enjoyed reading, and often visited libraries.
 In particular, he enjoyed the study of history and geography.

 After leaving school, Kirk worked in a number of jobs, initially as an assistant roof-painter and later as a stationary engine driver, operating boilers in various factories.
 His health, however, deteriorated, and when the New Zealand Army called him up for military service in 1941 it found him medically unfit.
 After recovering somewhat, he returned to work, holding a number of different jobs.

 In 1943, Norman Kirk married Lucy Ruth Miller, known as Ruth, who was born in Taumarunui.
 The couple had three sons and two daughters.
 In 1975 Ruth Kirk was named Dame Commander of the Order of the British Empire (DBE).
 In 1974, while her husband was Prime Minister, she became patron of the Society for the Protection of the Unborn Child.
 She took part in anti-abortion protest marches in Wellington and Hamilton.
 She died on 20 March 2000, aged 77.